-In the above syntax, parentheses, commas, and slashes are separators-they have the same meaning as a space.
+In the Foster pole-residue syntax, parentheses, commas, and slashes are separators-they have the same meaning as a space.
 A pole-residue pair is represented by four numbers (real and imaginary part of the residue, then real and imaginary part of the pole).